KrystianGreblowski/homepage/README.md

 # Homepage

-It's the first website I created as part of a project for the YouCode course.
+It's a first website I created as part of a project for the YouCode course.
 It's a short story about me when I lived in the Netherlands.

 ## Demo